 Bright colored flowers make our gardens bright and beautiful.
-But why do plants have bright colored flowers?
+Why do plants have bright colored flowers though?
 What is the flower color significance?
 A lot of it has to do with the process of flower pollination.

 Pollination is an important part of a plant’s life cycle.
 Before flowers can produce, they must be pollinated.
 Without flower pollination, most plants could not produce fruit or set seeds.
 Bees are the best-known pollinators, making their presence in the garden extremely important.

 Roughly seventy-five percent of all flowering plants require the help of pollinators to move pollen from plant to plant.
 This process occurs when pollen, produced in the plant’s male reproductive organ (stamen), is exposed to the pistil found within the female’s reproductive part.
 Once pollination takes place, seeds begin to develop.

 The process of flower pollination begins when an insect, such as a bee, in search for food settles on a flower.
 The bee on a flower sips nectar from it while pollen sticks to its body.
 As the bee flies off in search for more food, it settles on a new flower, and in the process, pollen from the last flower rubs off onto the new one.
 With each landing of a bee on a flower, pollination occurs.

 Plants have a number of different means to attract pollinators, with bright, showy colors being one of the most common ways to maximize their visual effect.
 Flowers, in essence, are attention getters.
 They are like advertisement signs for pollinators.
 In order for plants to entice pollinators, they must first offer their favorite foods: nectar and protein.
 Since most pollinators fly, the colors of a flower must attract them, therefore, the brighter the flower, the more likely it will be visited.